jwang1122/pygame/doc/pygame.md

 ✔️ Pygame is a multimedia library for Python for making games and multimedia applications.

+❓ what is blit()?
+✔️ blit() — blit stands for Block Transfer—and it's going to copy the contents of one Surface onto another Surface .
+00:17 The two surfaces in question are the screen that you created and the new Surface .
+So, . blit() will take that rectangular Surface and put it on top of the screen.

+❓ what is flip()?
+✔️ flip() updates the entire Surface on the display. pygame. display. update() updates the entire Surface, only if no argument is passed.
 - [create main surface.](#create-main-surface)
 - [create main loop](#create-main-loop)
 - [add time tick](#add-time-tick)